Jugalcody/Typing-practice/README.md

  ##status of Aim 5 - incomplete

-  * If anyone has some idea about aim 5, he/she is most welcome to modify this code and complete the task....
+  * If anyone has some idea about aim 5, he/she can modify it and complete the task....